-• The selector lever is in a position other than the "P" position (AT models).

-• The parking brake is fully released.

-• The light switch is in the "OFF" or "FDOE" position.
+- The select lever is in a position other than the "P" position (AT models). - The parking brake is fully released. - The light switch is in the "OFF" or "appar" position.

-When the light switch is in the "EOGE" position, the front side marker lights, tail lights and license plate lights are also illuminated.
+When the light switch is in the "EDGE" position, the front side marker lights. tail lights and license plate lights are also illuminated.

-Automatic headlight beam leveler (models with HID headlights)
+■ Automatic headlight beam leveler (models with HID headlights)